Skip to main content

 Location: Ottawa ON Canada

-Michael Schlossmacher, MD, holds the Bhargava Family Research Chair in Neurodegeneration at The Ottawa Hospital and is a Professor at the University of Ottawa.
-He obtained his MD in Vienna.
-Dr. Schlossmacher carried out postdoctoral studies on the pathogenesis of Alzheimer’s disease and completed neurology residency training as well as a movement disorders fellowship at Harvard Medical School.
+Dr. Michael Schlossmacher holds the Bhargava Family Research Chair in Neurodegeneration at The Ottawa Hospital and is a professor at the University of Ottawa.
+He obtained his MD degree in Vienna before moving to Harvard Medical School, where he carried out postdoctoral studies on the pathogenesis of Alzheimer’s and completed his neurology residency training and a fellowship in movement disorders.
 In Canada, he has developed a multi-disciplinary research program in Parkinson’s disease (PD).
-He focuses on exploring environment-gene interactions in brain health with an emphasis on the olfactory routeparkin’s role in protecting dopamine neurons, and algorithm development to predict the incidence of PD (PREDIGT Score).
-His patented discoveries on the GBA-SNCA link have helped the launch of clinical trials in PD.
-He leads the research team with Dr. Julianna Tomlinson.
-In his clinical activities and as Co-Director of the Parkinson’s Research Consortium Ottawa, Dr. Schlossmacher supports PD patients, their families, and community engagement.
+He focuses on exploring environment-gene interactions in brain health with an emphasis on the olfactory route, parkin’s role in protecting dopamine neurons and developing an algorithm to quantify PD risk that includes a simplified, self-administered smell test (NeuroScent Card).
+His patented discoveries on the GBA1-SNCA link helped launch two clinical trials in PD.
+In his clinical activities and as co-director of the Parkinson’s Research Consortium Ottawa, Dr. Schlossmacher supports people with PD and their families and encourages patient advocacy.

 Associated Grants